-The master of philosophy in Quality Management and Doctor of Philosophy in Quality Management. are offered on a part-time basis.
+The Master of Philosophy in Quality Management and Doctor of Philosophy in Business Quality Management are offered on a full time and part-time basis.
 The full-time instructional programmes are offered to students between 08:00 and 16:50 daily.
-For those who are employed, a part-time lecture programme is arranged between the hours of 17:00 and 20:00.
+For those who are employed, a part-time lecture programme is arranged between the hours of 17:00 and 19:30.
 Tutorial programme is available to full time and part time students.
-Tutorials for part time students are scheduled on Saturdays to accommodate students that work in the evenings after 19h00pm.
+Tutorials for part time students are scheduled on Saturdays to accommodate students that work in the evenings after 19h30pm.
 The programme content, final examinations and diploma issued are the same for both groups.